 - The forest and the environmental resources require competent human resources who understand the dynamics, policies and social networks to solve the problems and restore environmental integrity through sustainable management and research.

-- Graduates of the programme would be able to identify, develop and implement effective solutions to social and environmental challenges especially in the area of gender, deforestation and climate change.
+- Graduates of the program would be able to identify, develop and implement effective solutions to social and environmental challenges especially in the area of gender, deforestation and climate change.

 - In-depth understanding of scientific principles underlying social forestry and environmental challenges would be researched into.